-With an extraordinarily diverse repertoire, innovative programming and charismatic performance style, John Axelrod continues to increase his profile as one of today’s leading conductors and is sought after by orchestras throughout the world.
+With an extraordinarily diverse repertoire, innovative programming and charismatic performance style, John Axelrod is widely recognized as one of today’s leading conductors and is sought after by orchestras throughout the world.

-Since 2001, Mr. Axelrod has conducted over 160 orchestras around the world, 30 operas and 50 world premieres.
-Some of his long term relationships with European orchestras include Berlin’s RSB, NDR Symphony Hamburg, hr-Sinfonieorchester Frankfurt, Dortmund Symphoniker, Düsseldorf Symphoniker, Filarmonica della Scala, Orchestra Sinfonica della RAI Torino, Teatro La Fenice Orchestra in Venice, Teatro San Carlo Orchestra in Naples, Opera di Firenze and the Orchestra del Maggio Musicale Fiorentino, Orchestre de Paris, Danish Radio Symphony Orchestra, Oslo Philharmonic Orchestra, Prague Radio Symphony Orchestra, RTVE Orquesta Madrid, Orchestra Svizzera Italiana in Lugano, the Shanghai and Suzhou Symphony Orchestras, Camerata Salzburg and the Mozarteum Orchester Salzburg, and the Novaiya Rossia, National Philharmonic Orchestra and Mariinsky Orchestra in Russia.
-In Japan, Mr. Axelrod regularly conducts the Kyoto and NHK Symphony Orchestra.
-In the USA, Mr. Axelrod has performed often with the Chicago Symphony, Los Angeles Philharmonic, and the Philadelphia Orchestra among others.
+Since 1996, Mr. Axelrod has conducted over 176 orchestras around the world, 33 operas and 60 world premieres.
+Among his long term relationships, invitations and recordings with European orchestras include Berlin’s RSB, NDR Symphony Hamburg (ElbPhilharmonie), Leipzig Gewandhaus Orchester, hr-Sinfonieorchester Frankfurt, Dortmund Symphoniker, Düsseldorf Symphoniker, Filarmonica della Scala, Orchestra Sinfonica della RAI Torino, Teatro La Fenice Orchestra in Venice, Orchestra del Maggio Musicale Fiorentino, Orchestre de Paris, Danish Radio Symphony Orchestra, Oslo Philharmonic Orchestra, Prague Radio Symphony Orchestra, RTVE Orquesta Madrid, Orchestra Svizzera Italiana in Lugano, the Shanghai and Suzhou Symphony Orchestras, Camerata Salzburg and the Mozarteum Orchester Salzburg, and the Novaiya Rossia, National Philharmonic Orchestra and Mariinsky Orchestra in Russia.
+In Japan, Mr. Axelrod regularly conducts the NHK and Kyoto Symphony Orchestras.
+In the USA, Mr. Axelrod has performed with the Chicago Symphony, Los Angeles Philharmonic, and the Philadelphia Orchestra among others.
 Maestro Axelrod recently debuted to great acclaim with the Bavarian Radio Symphony Orchestra.

 Mr. Axelrod graduated in 1988 from Harvard University.
 Trained personally by Leonard Bernstein in 1982, he also studied at the St. Petersburg Conservatory with Ilya Musin in 1996 and was mentored by Christoph Eschenbach from 1997-until 2000 when he made his professional debut as assistant conductor for Parisfal at the Bayreuth Festival.